All the following information is provided to the best of our knowledge.

 If your application is approved, you can reckon with the money being transferred in a week’s time.

 Yes.
 This interim financial aid is granted monthly.
-If your emergency situation lasts longer than a month, you can submit a new application in the following month, i.e. for the months of December 2020, and if necessary, for January 2021, February 2021 and March 2021 respectively.
+If your emergency lasts longer than a month, you can submit a new application in the following month.

 No. All you have to provide with a subsequent application is:

-21. I have already received interim financial aid in the summer of 2020; can I use my access data again?
+20. I have already received interim financial aid before; can I use my access data again?

-If you continue to be enrolled in the same higher education institution at which you were studying in the period from June to September 2020, please continue to use the same access data as during the summer.
-This means that you log in to the portal with the e-mail address that you have used in the summer months 2020 in order to make a follow-up application for November 2020 or the ensuing months.
+If you continue to be enrolled in the same higher education institution at which you were studying before, please continue to use the same access data as back then.
+This means that you log in to the portal with the e-mail address that you have used in your last application in order to make a follow-up application.

-22. I have already applied for interim financial aid in the summer of 2020, but transferred to another higher education institution in the meantime.
+21. I have already applied for interim financial before, but transferred to another higher education institution in the meantime.
 I have a new educational e-mail address now.
 What does this mean for me?

-Please file a new application for interim financial aid from November 2020 with your new educational e-mail address.
-You will then receive a new application-ID for all new applications from November 2020.
-With this new application-ID, you can now follow your applications from November 2020 in the application tool.
-You no longer need your “old” application-ID from the summer of 2020.
+Please file a new application for interim financial aid with your new educational e-mail address.
+You will then receive a new application-ID.
+With this new application-ID, you can now follow your applications in the application tool.
+You no longer need your “old” application-ID.

-25. I am an international student.
-Can it have negative effects on my legal situation in Germany if I apply fo interim financial aid?
+24. I am an international student.
+Can it have negative effects on my legal situation in Germany if I apply for interim financial aid?

-No. Claims for interim financial aid have no influence on questions of residence permits.
-The positive verification of an application for interim financial aid relies on a sudden emergency through no fault of one’s own and so that the given situation must be considered a case of hardship for granting a temporary and limited emergency aid.
+No. Claims for interim financial aid have no influence on questions of the right of residence.
+The application for interim financial aid relies on a sudden emergency through no fault of one’s own.
+Such a situation must be considered a case of hardship for granting a temporary and limited emergency aid.
 Thus, this is an exemption from the standard requirement to provide proof of your own living costs according to Art.
 5 Par.
-1 Nr.
-1 of the residence act (§ 5 Abs.
+1 No. 1 of the residence act (§ 5 Abs.
 1 Nr.
 1 Aufenthaltsgesetz).

 No. The interim financial aid is a non-repayable allowance from the Federal Government.